Josee9988/project-template/README.md

 ## 📚 **What does it include?**

 1. A **`SETUP_TEMPLATE.sh`** script that **MUST be executed right when you clone your repository**.
-The script will replace Jose's username and email (the author) with yours.
+The script will replace Jose's username and email (the author) with yours from all the.

-It will remove all the _content_ from the CHANGELOG.md and write the basic structure for you to write your own.
+   1. A README template file with a default template to start documenting your project.
-The script will also remove all the _content_ from the READMiframea sponsor button (should be manually modified).
-[Learn more with the Github guide](https://docs.github.com/en/github/administering-a-repository/displaying-a-sponsor-button-in-your-repository)
+   1. A CHANGELOG template file based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
    1. An [issue_label_bot.yaml](/.github/issue_label_bot.yaml) file to use the popular Github bot.
 [Activate it or check its documentation](https://github.com/marketplace/issue-label-bot).
    1. A [CONTRIBUTING](/.github/CONTRIBUTING.md) explaining how to contribute to the project.
 [Learn more with the Github guide](https://docs.github.com/en/github/building-a-strong-community/setting-guidelines-for-repository-contributors).
    1. A [SUPPORT](/.github/SUPPORT.md) explaining how to support the project.
 [Learn more with the Github guide](https://docs.github.com/en/github/building-a-strong-community/adding-support-resources-to-your-project).